Buying more shares in your home (staircasing)

 Why are improvements disregarded?

-If you have made improvements to your home (such as fitted double glazing, for example) and we have consented to these improvements, you may ask the valuer to disregard the value the improvements have added to the open market value of your home.
+If you have made improvements to your home (such as fitted double glazing, for example) and we have consented in writing to these improvements, you may ask the valuer to disregard the value the improvements have added to the open market value of your home.

 The improvements are disregarded because they do not form part of our share.
 For example, if your home is valued at £150,000 with the double glazing but would have been valued at £148,000 if the double glazing had not been fitted, then the value of £148,000 will be the figure used to work out the value of the extra shares.
-We will check our files to make sure that the improvements have received our consent.
-The difference in valuation figures will not usually be the same as the figure paid for works to the property.
+We will check our files to make sure that the improvements have received our written consent.

 How do I start the staircasing process?